dfinity/motoko/design/system-api.md

 The meaning of the error codes is not specified in this proposal.

-Like `msg.reply`, this function returns to the WebAssembly module and does not immediatelly send a response.
+Like `msg.reply`, this function returns to the WebAssembly module and does not immediately send a response.
 It traps if `msg.reject` or `msg.reply` has been called before.

 *Alternative design:* Additional methods that add more information to the rejection (e.g. a log message) could be added.

-Serializaing and deserializing the actor state
+Serializing and deserializing the actor state
 ----------------------------------------------

 The system expects WebAssembly modules to be able to serialize and